This post was updated on 17/09/2021

 A relapse on NoFap is inevitable.

-Whether it’s a short NoFap streak—like 1 to 2 weeks of no PMO—or a long streak, hardly can you go about putting those streaks together without relapsing (at least when you first start doing NoFap).
+Whether it’s a short NoFap streak—like 1 to 2 weeks of no PMO—or a long streak, hardly can you put those streaks together without relapsing.

-One of the things I often say to my friends is that if you don’t relapse on your first or second try at NoFap, you weren’t a PMO addict in the first place.
+I often tell my friends that if you don’t relapse on your first or second try at NoFap, you weren’t a PMO addict in the first place.

 There’s no long-term fapstronaut out there (that would give you NoFap tips and tricks) that doesn’t have one or two relapses under his belt.

 Those guys you see on Reddit that have gone for two years of NoFap would have had several relapses in the past.